sebastianudacity7/reactnd-project-myreads-starter/README.md

 # MyReads Project

 MyReads project with two additional features
-1) Show My Books toogle - allows to hide books from my reads on the search page
+1) Show My Books toogle - allows to hide books from my reads on the search page.
-2) Search page URL query params - search page loads from URL query paras and updates it using search query and the show my books toggle
+2) Search page URL query params - search page loads from URL query params and updates it using search query and the show my books toggle.

 ## TL;DR